Previous Light:

 Even when portions were rebuilt, poor construction again caused the buildings to quickly deteriorate.

-In 1967, the land was deeded as a wildlife sanctuary with the lighthouse tower operated by the Coast Guard, but the Keeper’s dwelling was constantly vandalized and fell into total disrepair, with no funds for restoration.
-Some restoration efforts have been made to the lighthouse only.
-The island is now maintained and protected as a wildlife sanctuary by the Massachusetts Audubon Society.
+In 1967, the land was deeded as a wildlife sanctuary with the lighthouse tower operated by the Coast Guard, but the keeper’s dwelling was constantly vandalized and fell into total disrepair, with no funds for restoration.

 Places to Visit:

 Rockport is home to many artists and has been painted and photographed by the many tourists who flock to this picturesque seacoast village that offers restaurants, specialty shops and beaches.
 Rockport’s Front Beach is small and intimate, with places to eat you can walk to, and there is Back Beach and Old Garden Beach, which are small and a little out of the way, but with great views.
+Visitors and artists will also find the most famous red shack in the harbor painted by artisans from around the world; Motif #1.

 There are various tour boats leaving out of the T Wharf in Rockport for sailing, fishing, whale watching, and all kinds of recreational activities.
-The lighthouse is off limits to visitors as it is a protected wildlife sanctuary.

 Contact Info: